werowe/mist_preventive_maintenance_ml/README.md

 ## <a name="11"></a>Serve the Model
 Here is how to call the prediction web service from an external application.
-To train the model we copy the code brakePredict.py and run it there.
 We use CURL to run brakePredict.py.

 First we need to install and configure Hydropshere Mist.

-*Configure and Run Mist*
+**Configure and Run Mist**
 You can run Mist locally or as a Docker image.

-Download and compile Mist (or you can run it as a Docker image.)
+Download and compile Mist:
 ```
 git clone https://github.com/hydrospheredata/mist.git
 cd mist